wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 - shared devDependencies are moved to the root package for convenient mgmt
 - examples package.json files are intended to be read standalone by users, and so declare all of their own dependencies.
+- for internal devDependencies to private packages, we use `workspace:x` rather than `workspace:*`. this puts a link in `node_modules` for the local test package so that tests can run.
+  The test packages don't need to be published, but `pnpm publish` fails nonetheless to trying resolve these packages if they're marked as `workspace:*` and don't have a version.